 Pros:

-The lashes can be reshaped from root to tip
+The lashes can be safely reshaped from root to tip

 Cons: